vercel/remote-cache/packages/remote-nx/README.md

 This project implements a task runner for [@nrwl/nx](https://nx.dev) that caches build artifacts in the Vercel Remote Cache.

+> [!WARNING]
+> As of Nx version 19.8+ may need to pay a license fee to Nx to continue using Vercel Remote Cache.

 > [!TIP]
 > Vercel Remote Cache is now free for all plans.
 Get started today at [vercel.com](https://vercel.com/signup?/signup?utm_source=remote-cache-sdk&utm_campaign=free_remote_cache).